puppetlabs/puppet-docs/source/puppetdb/1/configure.markdown

 #### Configuring the Java Heap Size

-To change the JVM heap size for PuppetDB, edit the [init script config file](#init-script-config-file) and set a new value for the `-Xmx` flag in the `JAVA_ARGS` variable.
+To change the JVM heap size for PuppetDB, edit the [init script config file](#init-script-config-file) by setting a new value for the `-Xmx` flag in the `JAVA_ARGS` variable.

-To cap PuppetDB at 192MB of memory:
+For example, to cap PuppetDB at 192MB of memory:

     JAVA_ARGS="-Xmx192m"